The High Authority works with international organisations to promote integrity in the public sector.

-International Organisations and instruments
+International Organisations and networks

 Several international organisations act in the field of the fight against corruption, and more broadly speaking, for the promotion of integrity of public officials, both at the regional and global level.
-This is the case of the United Nations Office on Drugs and Crime (UNODC), with the United Nations convention against corruption (UNCAC), the World Bank, the anticorruption Working group of the G20 and the Organisation for Economic Co-operation and Development (OECD):

 European Union Projects